to5ta/js_zero/README.md

 Powered by blender, babylon.js, npm and github.

-All assets created by my own - expect the current song that was donated for that game :).
+All assets created by my own - expect the current background song that was donated for that game :).

+Basic Texture Sets used in the assets might refer to https://texturehaven.com/textures/.
+**Please consider to support Robs' awesome work!**

 Inspired by the awesome 'Sketchbook' Project made by swift502 (https://github.com/swift502/Sketchbook).